US troops surge evacuations out of Kabul but threats persist

 Monday's warning signaled the Taliban could insist on shutting down the airlifts out of the Kabul airport in just over a week.
 Lawmakers, refugee groups, veterans' organizations and U.S. allies have said ending the evacuation then could strand countless Afghans and foreigners still hoping for flights out.

-Biden and his top aides have repeatedly cited their concern that extremist groups in Afghanistan will attempt to exploit the chaos around the Kabul airport.

-The Biden administration has given no firm estimate of the number of Americans seeking to leave Afghanistan.
-Some have put the total between 10,000 and 15.000.

-Associated Press writers Aamer Madhani, Lolita C. Baldor, Ellen Knickmeyer, Hope Yen, Alexandra Jaffe, Jonathan Lemire and Matthew Lee contributed to this report.
+Associated Press writers Aamer Madhani, Nomaan Merchant, Lolita C. Baldor, Hope Yen, Alexandra Jaffe, James LaPorta, Jonathan Lemire, Matthew Lee and Dan Huff contributed to this report.

 Credit: Sgt.
 Samuel Ruiz